Sophie Jaques

-Sophie Jaques (born October 16, 2000) is a Canadian ice hockey defenceman for Ohio State.
-She won the Patty Kazmaier Award in 2023.
+Sophie Jaques (born October 16, 2000) is a Canadian professional ice hockey defender for the Vancouver Goldeneyes of the Professional Women's Hockey League (PWHL).
+She previously played for the Minnesota Frost where she won two Walter Cups.
+She was selected tenth overall by PWHL Boston in the 2023 PWHL Draft.
+Jaques played college ice hockey at Ohio State and won the Patty Kazmaier Award in 2023.

 Early life

 Jaques played ice hockey for the Toronto Jr. Aeros of the Provincial Women's Hockey League for three seasons, where she recorded 20 goals and 25 assists in 78 games.
 She helped lead the Aeros to the PWHL Championship and Provincial Cup in 2016 and 2018.